Local Gaussian cross-spectrum analysis: Introduction

 \section{Introduction}

+The auto- and cross-spectra are tools that can extract temporal information from a time series, and they can be used to detect interesting periodic phenomena from the data under investigation.
+A disadvantage of these tools is that they are based on the auto- and cross-correlations.
+This implies that non-linear temporal dependencies could be invisible from the point of view of the classical spectral theory, and this has, as discussed below, motivated quite a few modifications of the classical approach.

+One such modification, the local Gaussian spectral approach, was introduced for the univariate case in \citet{jordanger17:_lgsd} (hereafter referred to as \JT).
+A key feature of the local Gaussian approach is that the resulting local Gaussian spectra coincide completely with the classical spectra for Gaussian time series.
+The local Gaussian auto-spectra can be used to investigate how the temporal dependency structure for a given univariate time series deviates from the linear Gaussian dependency structure, and a local Gaussian analysis can thus detect nonlinear temporal dependencies, including local periodic phenomena, that are hidden from the classical approach.

+This paper presents the extension of the local Gaussian approach to the multivariate case, introducing local Gaussian variants of the classical (global) co-spectrum, the quadrature spectrum, the amplitude spectrum and the phase spectrum.
+Using these new local Gaussian tools, it is possible to investigate on a deeper than linear dependency level how different time series are interconnected.
+The local Gaussian approach can detect cross-temporal interdependency relationships beyond what the classical (global) cross-spectrum can do, and this can, e.g., be used to examine whether one series is leading-lagging another one at extreme amplitudes, but not at moderate amplitudes, say.

+The local Gaussian spectral-estimation algorithm has in this paper been sanity-tested on simulated examples (a nonlinearly connected sinusoidal example, as explained later on), and it has also been used on the French CAC index versus the German DAX index in order to show how it can be applied to investigate nonlinear cross-temporal interdependency structures from the \EuStockMarkets-data.

+In addition to this, a GARCH-type model has been fitted to the \EuStockMarkets-data, and samples from the fitted model have been used to show how the local Gaussian sanity testing of parametric models from \JT can be extended to the multivariate case.
+This local Gaussian sanity testing of the fitted models could supplement other model selection techniques, and it could help detect models whose local Gaussian properties clearly deviates from the properties seen in the sample.
+Note that the focus for this particular part, as in \JT, is on the concepts themselves.
+A precise analysis of a test of fit is left to future work.

-The auto and cross-covariances $\TSR{\TSR{\gammaz{k\ell}(h)}{h\in\ZZ}{}}{k,\ell=1}{d}$ from a time series $\TSR{\bmYz{t}=\parenR{\Yz{1,t},\dotsc,\Yz{d,t}}}{t\in\ZZ}{}$, can range from determining it completely (Gaussian time series) to containing no information at all (GARCH-type models).
-The auto- and cross-spectral densities $\TSR{\fz{\!k\ell}(\omega)}{k,\ell=1}{d}$ (based on these second order moments) inherit these features, and they may thus be inadequate tools when the task of interest is to investigate non-Gaussian time series containing asymmetries or other nonlinear structures~-- like those observed in stock returns, cf.\ e.g.\ \citet{hong07:_asymm_stock_retur}.
+\textbf{The classical (global) approach:} The auto and cross-covariances $\TSR{\TSR{\gammaz{k\ell}(h)}{h\in\ZZ}{}}{k,\ell=1}{d}$ from a time series $\TSR{\bmYz{t}=\parenR{\Yz{1,t},\dotsc,\Yz{d,t}}}{t\in\ZZ}{}$, can range from determining it completely (Gaussian time series) to containing no information at all (GARCH-type models).
+The auto- and cross-spectral densities $\TSR{\fz{\!k\ell}(\omega)}{k,\ell=1}{d}$ are (assuming they exist) the Fourier transformations of the auto and cross-covariances, and these tools thus share the same limitations.
+This implies that the auto- and cross-spectra might be inadequate tools when the task of interest is to investigate non-Gaussian time series containing asymmetries or other nonlinear structures --- like those observed in stock returns, cf.\ e.g.\ \citet{hong07:_asymm_stock_retur}.